-Recently, the Massachusetts Legislature passed legislation which, among other things, would allow the creation and destruction of human embryos for stem cell research.
+Massachusetts law permits the creation and destruction of human embryos for cell research.
 In order to do this, they essentially overturned a Massachusetts law which defined an unborn child accurately and scientifically as the individual human life in existence and developing from fertilization (conception) until birth.
 They rewrote the law to define an individual human life as beginning at implantation (which occurs from 5 to 8 days after fertilization), when the embryo buries itself in the lining of the womb.
 In doing so, they ignored the consistent testimony of embryologists that an individual human life does, in fact, begin at conception.

 In the most recent edition of The Developing Human, the authors define zygote or fertilized ovum as the beginning of a new human being.
 Scores of other statements can be easily obtained through a quick search of embryology texts from over the past several decades.
 At a recent event, two state senators gave the following four justifications for the changes in Massachusetts law; none of them can withstand serious scrutiny: